Recognition and Assistance:

 Optica Awards and Medals

 Optica recognizes and celebrates the field's technical, research, engineering, education, business, leadership and service accomplishments.
 The awards program spans all areas of optics and photonics, as well as contributions made to the community.
-The society awards include several of interest and relevance to the OFC community.
-Use the award category guide to find appropriate options.
+Use the award category guide to find the appropriate award.